California Business Debt Defense Attorney

 The law treats each type of debt differently.
 The laws prohibiting collection abuses do not apply to business debts.
 These laws only apply to “consumer debts”.
 Therefore, other than generic laws prohibiting harassing conduct, there is no limitation on when or how many times a collector can call on a business debt.

-FITZGERALD & CAMPBELL can help you to determine what is a business debt, if you are personally responsible for any particular debt, and how best to resolve that account in the most affordable way.
+FITZGERALD & CAMPBELL, APLC can help you to determine what is a business debt, if you are personally responsible for any particular debt, and how to best resolve that account in the most affordable way.